Ludicro/NCL-Public/Gym/WebApp/NeverWinterBank/README.md

 # Analysis
 ## Determine Normal Usage
-This is a login portal.
-When giving random credentials, it informs that the credentials are incorrect.
+This is a banking system.
+We can withdrawl from the Forge bank but we can't withdraw an amount that would leave the Forge account below 10.

 ## Web App Exploit Checklist (for NCL but these are good to check in any web app exploit test)
 - [X] Robots.txt